-The UK will save the life of one woman every 90 minutes through its global leadership in supporting modern, voluntary family planning, International Development Secretary Priti Patel will announce today (Tuesday, 11 July) at a major international summit.
+International Development Secretary Priti Patel will announce today (Tuesday, 11 July) at a major international summit UK’s commitment to save the life of one woman every 90 minutes through its global leadership in supporting modern, voluntary family planning.

 Today there are 214 million women around the world, who despite not wanting to get pregnant, aren’t using modern contraception.
 Progress has been made globally to reach more women with family planning services, but more needs to be done.